gammalib/gammalib/doc/source/admin/install_devel.rst

    $ source $GAMMALIB/bin/gammalib-init.sh

-Please read the :ref:`install_source` section if you need more information on how to install GammaLib.
+Please read the :ref:`install_source` section if you need more information on how to compile and install GammaLib.

 .. note::
    You need `swig <http://www.swig.org/>`_ on your system to build the